ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 ## Expandable volume concepts
 {: #expandable-volume-concepts}

 Volume capacity can be expanded for data volumes that are attached to a virtual server instance.
 The volume must be in an _available_ state and the instance must be running.
-Your user authorization is verified before you can expand the volume.
+Your user authorization is verified before expanding the volume.
 You can use the [UI](#expand-vpc-volumes-ui), [CLI](#expand-vpc-volumes-cli), or [API](#expand-vpc-volumes-api) to expand volume capacity.
 You can expand the volume multiple times up to its [maximum capacity limit](#exp-vols-capacity-IOPS-limitations).
-After the volume expansion, you can't reduce the volume capacity.
+After the expanding volume, you can't reduce the volume capacity.

-Expanded capacity is determined by the maximum that is allowed by the volume's profile.
-Volumes that are created from a [Custom profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can be expanded within their custom IOPS range.
-Volumes that are created by using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) can be expanded to the maximum size for its IOPS tier:
+Volumes created using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers-beta) can be expanded to the maximum size for its IOPS tier:

 * A general-purpose, 3 IOPS/GB profile can be expanded up to 16,000 GB
 * A 5 IOPS/GB profile can be expanded up to 9,600 GB